 Religious ceremonies tied to the festival are performed daily, usually in the morning or early afternoon.
-In the evening, the boulevard leading to Hakozakigu is packed with people visiting the 500 or so stalls selling all the usual Japanese festival fare.
+On the evening of the Hosokai, the boulevard leading to Hakozakigu is packed with people visiting the 500 or so stalls selling all the usual Japanese festival fare.

 * The information on this page may be subject to change due to COVID-19.